 Because of its extremely favorable location and defensive capabilities, Pitve has preserved ancient architecture of typical Dalmatian village.
-Pitve will enchant every visitor with its closely related stone houses, narrow cobbled streets and small squares, where past is hiden behind every wooden shutter, while undeniable harmony of nature and human creativity emerge from almost every scene.
+Small place will enchant every visitor with its closely related stone houses, narrow cobbled streets and small squares, where past is hidden behind every wooden shutter, while undeniable harmony of nature and human creativity emerge from almost every scene.

 In Pitve at the middle of summer and the greatest heat of summer, you can enjoy fresh air and a very pleasant nights, and the inevitable charm of this village is clean and unspoiled nature with which village is harmoniously fused.

-Tunnel represents a tourist attraction, because there is no lighting, and it’s wide enough only for one-way traffic, and the direction of traffic is regulated by the traffic lights at the entrances to the tunnel, whilst the scene that finds you after exiting the tunnel simply takes your breath.
-About the specialities of the tunnel you can convince your self at the https://www.youtube.com/watch?v=yZti3uC6MBQ
+Tunnel represents a tourist attraction, because there is no lighting in it, and it’s wide enough only for one-way traffic, and the direction of traffic is regulated by the traffic lights at the entrances to the tunnel, whilst the scene that finds you after exiting the tunnel simply takes your breath.

 The nearby Jelsa was founded as Pitve port, and today is a tourist center to which Pitve gravitate, where you can find all the necessary services (shops, petrol station, pharmacy, clinic, post office, bank, etc.).